-As spaces are limited on this course, priority will be given to pupils with Global Grade C, D and E.
+As spaces are limited on this course, priority will be given to pupils with Global Grade C, D and E. Excellent attendance is also a key factor on whether a pupil will be accepted on this course.

 Who to talk to: Mr G. Roberts